It’s almost time to fall back!

 The DOT was assigned the responsibility because the switch affects so many modes of transportation.
 The agency continues to observe the twice-yearly time swap because it reportedly saves energy, cuts down on traffic accidents and reduces crime.

-States have the final say on if they participate, though.
+Individual states have the final say on if they participate, though.
 Hawaii and most of Arizona do not — the latter because it receives so much sunlight already.
 The islands of American Samoa, Guam, Puerto Rico and the Virgin Islands abstain as well.

 According USA Today, 26 states are considering making daylight saving time permanent, starting with Florida, but this change would require approval by Congress.